Brave New World

 Bokanovsky's Process: Maurice Bokanovsky was a French bureaucrat who made a big deal out of how the government should be more efficient.
 Sounds like a Brave New World fit to us.

-Darwin Bonaparte: Charles Darwin, as you probably have heard, is the guy who came up with the Theory of Evolution, second only in popularity to Intelligent Design.
+Darwin Bonaparte: Charles Darwin, as you probably have heard, is the guy who came up with the Theory of Evolution.
 Aldous Huxley had family ties to Charles Darwin, since T.H.
 Huxley, his grandfather, was a big Darwin-supporter in his day.
 Napoleon Bonaparte was a French general who conquered much of Western Europe back in the 19th century.